prestodb/presto/presto-docs/src/main/sphinx/functions/conditional.rst

 The following errors are handled by ``TRY``:

 * Division by zero
-* Invalid cast or function argument
+* Invalid cast argument or invalid function argument
 * Numeric value out of range

 Examples